This is the multi-page printable view of this section. Click here to print.

 - HDD: General volume

-- SSD_KMS, HDD_KMS: Additional encrypted volumes using Samsung Cloud Platform KMS (Key Management System) encryption key
+- SSD_KMS, HDD_KMS: Additional encrypted volume using Samsung Cloud Platform KMS (Key Management System) encryption key

-- The set Storage type will be applied equally to additional storage
+- Set Storage type is applied equally to additional storage

-- Capacity should be entered in multiples of 8 within the range of 16 to 5,120
+- Enter capacity in multiples of 8 within the range of 16 to 5,120

-- Please select the storage type and enter the capacity.
-(For more information on each Block Storage type, see Creating Block Storage)
+- Select storage type then enter capacity.
+(For more information by Block Storage type, see Creating Block Storage)

-High Availability Optional Whether to configure High Availability (HA) - Using High Availability (HA) configuration provides Master-Replica configuration, and Replica can be configured with 1 or 2
+High Availability Optional High Availability (HA) configuration - If using HA configuration, provided as Master-Replica configuration with 1 or 2 replicas

 - Sentinel Port Number: Port number used when connecting to Sentinel

-- If 2 is selected, it is configured as Master-Replica-Replica, and Sentinel is automatically installed on the server where Redis is installed
+- If selecting 2, configured as Master-Replica-Replica, and Sentinel is automatically installed on the server where Redis is installed

-- The server type of Sentinel is set to the minimum specification
+- Sentinel server type is set to minimum specification

-Network Required The network where CacheStore(DBaaS) is installed - Select and connect the pre-created VPC and Subnet
+Network Required Network where CacheStore(DBaaS) is installed - Select and connect to pre-created VPC and Subnet

-Network > Common Settings Required Network settings for servers created by the service - Select if you want to apply the same settings to all servers being installed
+Network > Common Settings Required Network settings where servers created in the service are installed - Select if you want to apply the same settings to all installed servers

 - Select pre-created VPC and Subnet

-Network > Server-specific settings Required Network settings for servers created by the service - Select to apply different settings for each server being installed
+Network > Per Server Settings Required Network settings where servers created in the service are installed - Select if you want to apply different settings for each installed server

 - Select pre-created VPC and Subnet, IP, Public NAT

-- The Public NAT function is only available if the VPC is connected to the Internet Gateway.
-If Use is checked, you can select from the reserved IP in the VPC product’s Public IP.
+- Public NAT function is only available when VPC is connected to Internet Gateway.
+If you check Use, you can select from IPs reserved in Public IP of VPC product.
 For more information, see Creating Public IP

-IP Access Control Select Set service access policy - Set access policy for the IP entered on the page, so you don’t need to set Security Group policy separately
+IP Access Control Optional Service access policy setting - Since access policy is set for the IP entered on the page, you don’t need to set Security Group policy separately

 - To delete the entered IP, click the x button next to the entered IP

-Maintenance period Selection CacheStore(DBaaS) maintenance period - Use is selected to set the day of the week, start time, and duration
+Maintenance Period Optional CacheStore(DBaaS) maintenance period - If selecting Use, set day of week, start time, and duration

-- It is recommended to set the maintenance period for stable DB management, and patch work is performed at the set time, resulting in service interruption
+- It is recommended to set the maintenance period for stable DB management.
+Patch work is performed at the set time and service interruption occurs

-- If not used, Samsung SDS is not responsible for any problems that occur due to non-application of patches
+- If set to not used, Samsung SDS is not responsible for problems caused by not applying patches.

-Fig. CacheStore(DBaaS) Service Configuration Items- Starts with lowercase English letters, and consists of 3 to 13 characters using lowercase letters, numbers, and special characters (
+Table.
+CacheStore(DBaaS) Service Configuration Items - Start with lowercase English letters, enter 3 to 13 characters using lowercase letters, numbers, and special characters (

-Classification NecessityDetailed Description Backup Selection Whether to use backup - Use is selected to set the backup file storage period and backup start time
+Classification RequiredDetailed Description Backup Optional Backup usage - If selecting Use, set backup file retention period and backup start time

-- The file storage period can be set from 7 to 35 days
+- File retention period can be set from 7 days to 35 days

-- The minute (minutes) when the backup is performed is set randomly, and the backup end time cannot be set
+- The minutes when backup is performed are set randomly, and backup end time cannot be set

-Redis/Valkey Port number mandatory Port number required for Redis/Valkey connection - Port must be entered within the range of 1,024 ~ 65,535
+Redis/Valkey Port Number Required Port number required for Redis/Valkey connection - Enter port within the range of 1200 to 65535

-Redis/Valkey password mandatory Password required when connecting to Redis/Valkey - Enter 8-30 characters, including English, numbers, and special characters (excluding
+Redis/Valkey Password Required Password required for Redis/Valkey connection - Enter 8 to 30 characters including English letters, numbers, and special characters (excluding

 $"’)

-Redis/Valkey password confirmation required Re-enter the password identically Parameter Required Redis/Valkey parameters to use - Query button can be clicked to check detailed information of parameters
+Redis/Valkey Password Confirmation Required Re-enter password identically Parameter Required Parameters to use for Redis/Valkey - Click the View button to check detailed information of parameters

-- Parameters can be modified after creation is completed, and DB restart is required after modification
+- After creation is complete, parameter modification is possible, and DB restart is required after modification

-Classification MandatoryDetailed Description Tag Selection Add Tag - Up to 50 can be added per resource
+Classification RequiredDetailed Description Tags Optional Add tags - Can add up to 50 per resource

-In the Summary panel, review the detailed information and estimated charges, and click the Complete button.
+- In the Summary panel, review the detailed information and estimated charges, and click the Create button.

 - Once creation is complete, check the created resource on the Resource List page.